NNPDF/eko/doc/source/theory/N3LO_ad.rst

         Where again the coefficient :math:`A_4` is |QCD| cusp.
 However :math:`\gamma_{qq,ps}^{(3)}` do not constrain any divergence at large-x or constant term so its expansion will start as :math:` \mathcal{O}(\frac{1}{N^2})`.
-        The off-diagonal do not contain any +-distribution or delta but can include divergent logarithms of the type :cite:`Soar:2009yh`:
+        The off-diagonal do not contain any +-distributions or delta distributions but can include divergent logarithms of the type :cite:`Soar:2009yh`:

             .. math ::